Designed by Robert Moore

 This instrument was used in April 2005 to establish the reference survey points.
 The final survey was performed by an engineering surveyer specialising in terrestrial mining.
 Thank you Hugh Patterson.

-This T16 Wilde is the "Rolls Royce" of optical Theodolites and although superceded by electronic instruments is still more than good enough to surpass all standards of accuracy for our record altitude measurement if we chose to use them.
+This T16 Wilde is regarded by many older surveyors as the "Rolls Royce" of Theodolites and although superceded by electronic instruments is still more than good enough to surpass all standards of accuracy for our record altitude measurement.

 Above:This schematic lays out the labelling to insert into the position prediction routine.